flavorjones/cinnamon-bluetooth-headset-manager/README.md

 ## Features

-Please keep in mind that in the spirit of Readme-driven-development, this list of features is aspirational until a 1.0 release is made.

-* detect when a Bluetooth headset is connected (make an applet icon visible)
+The applet is disabled until a bluetooth headset or headphones are connected and paired.

+When an applicable device is connected and paired, a "headphones" icon appears to indicate they're connected, and the applet:

+* sets the A2DP profile for the device,
+* sets the device as the default sink,
+* and posts a desktop notification.

-* provide one-click toggling between A2DP (stereo listening) and HSP (mic + mono) modes
+Clicking on the icon will toggle between A2DP (stereo headphones) and HSP (headset with mic) profiles.

-If this seems like a pretty short list of features, it's also an achievable set of features for a 1.0 release.
+When switched to HSP mode, the icon will appear as a "headset", and the applet:

+* sets the HSP profile for the device,
+* sets the device as the default sink,
+* sets the device as the default source,
+* and posts a desktop notification.

 ## Installation

+You'll need `jq` installed.

 1. Clone this repo
 2. `make install`